 1 - Ben and Paz are happy with all the ratios.
 I worry there's too much cream.
 The one recommendation we all agree on is that the pumpkin was cubed too big and a bit undercooked.

 2 - Success!
-I cut the pumpkin into smaller cubes and used less cream on the first day, which I increased to re-heat it (successfully) on the second day.
+I increased the pumpkin from 8oz to 1lb, cut it into smaller cubes and reduced the cream from 1.5 cups to 1 cup, which I increased to re-heat it (successfully) on the second day.

 2+1 Tbsps vegetable oil